FirelyTeam/firely-docs-firely-net-sdk/validation/terminology-service.rst

 ITerminologyService
 --------------------------
 ``ITerminologyService`` is an interface that describes all functions of a terminology service.
 ITerminologyService can for example be added to a FHIR validator to handle everything terminology related.
 All functions represent a FHIR Terminology operation and have a ``Parameters`` resource as input that represents the input parameters of the FHIR operation.
-There is a specific helper class for each operation to easily create this parameters resource.
+There is a specific helper class for each operation to easily create this ``Parameters`` resource.
 Each function returns the output of that specific operation, this can be a ``Parameters`` resource including all output parameters, or just a single ``Resource`` which was the result of your request.

 The following functions are defined in the interface are: